 Castle Rock's five-year average water consumption rate for 2018 to 2023 was 112.6 gallons per capita per day (gpcd).
-The Town has set a master planning goal of reducing this rate further to 100 gpcd.
-Maintaining this up to date Drought Management Plan is part of Castle Rock's overall strategy to achieve that goal.
+The Town has set a master planning goal of reducing this rate further to 100 gpcd by 2050.
+Maintaining this up-to-date Drought Management Plan is part of Castle Rock's overall strategy to help achieve that goal.

 The planned and proposed conservation measures also provide drought mitigation benefits by providing water savings that can extend into subsequent years.
-For example, savings achieved through the installation of smart irrigation controllers provide water savings for the service life of the irrigation controller.
+For example, savings achieved through the installation of rotary irrigation nozzles, or ultra-high efficiency toilets provide water savings for the service life of the device.
 These savings may reduce stress on Castle Rock's system during drought years.
 A portion of the water saved through these conservation measures is planned to be stored as drought reserves in Castle Rock reservoirs, Rueter-Hess Reservoir, Chatfield Reservoir, Castle Rock Reservoirs No. 1 and No. 2, Walker Reservoir and the Denver Basin aquifer storage and recovery wells.

-2 STAKEHOLDERS, OBJECTIVES AND PRINCIPLES
+2. STAKEHOLDERS, OBJECTIVES AND PRINCIPLES

-2.1 Drought Planning Committee
+2.1.
+Drought Planning Committee